schen35/class_portal_Pre-alpha/README.md

 Unrosolved issues:
   1. Enrollment function is not ideal, but it's functional.
 I know it's a pain in the a$$, but it's the best we can do now.
 Sorry
   2. There might be some problems with authorizations, such as current admin could delete himself.
 Working on it.
+  3. If something weird is going on, don't be afraid, please let us know so it won't suprise you AGAIN.

 -----------